gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 ### Can A Single Master Support Multiple SPI Modes On The Same Bus?

-The short answer is yes, as long as the master can be configured to all the relevant modes (most SPI peripherals inside microcontrollers support multiple SPI modes).
+Yes, a single master can support different SPI modes on the same bus, as long as the master can be configured to all the relevant modes (most SPI peripherals inside microcontrollers support multiple SPI modes).
 The SPI slaves do not care what happens on the SCLK, MOSI and MISO lines while their chip select is inactive (high).
 So other slave devices that use other SPI modes can be communicated with whilst the chip select is held high for all other slave devices (as per normal operation).
 Care must be taken to change the clock polarity to what the slave node expects before making it's chip select active.

 ## Timing